 Table 4 confirms that dry season vegetable production was profitable for all the 12 enterprises.
 This agrees with the findings by Nwanchukwu and Onyenweaku (2007), Iwuchukwu and Uzoho (2009), Enete and Okon (2010), Ogunniyi (2011), Tsoho and Salau (2012) that dry season vegetable production is a profitable enterprise.
 Table 4 also shows that except for enterprise two (E2), users of liquid fertilizers either solely or with non-liquid fertilizers had higher net profit than users of non-liquid fertilizers when comparison is done based on the class of vegetables planted (i. e. compare E1 and E5 with E9; E3 and E7 with E11; and E4 and E8 with E12).
 Users of sole liquid fertilizers on exotic vegetables (E3) had the highest net profit.
-This was followed by users of sole liquid fertilizers on exotic vegetables (E4), then users of both liquid fertilizers and non-liquid fertilizers on fruit vegetables (E5), and then users of sole liquid fertilizers on fruit vegetable (E1).
+This was followed by users of sole liquid fertilizers on exotic vegetables (E4), then by users of both liquid fertilizers and non-liquid fertilizers on fruit vegetables (E5), and then by users of sole liquid fertilizers on fruit vegetable (E1).
 As earlier hypothesized, the result of cost and returns clearly shows that cultivation of fruit vegetables was more profitable than the cultivation of leafy vegetables.
 This is because, in all three fertilizer use categories, only the fruit vegetable class (E1, E5, E9) had higher net profit than the average recorded for the study which was calculated to be ₦194,283.

 Enterprises E3, E4, and E1, in that order, had the highest rate of return to capital invested and the lowest operating ratio, while enterprises E10 and E11, in that order, had the lowest rate of return to capital invested and the highest operating ratio.